· Animal and Food Science

 · On an infrequent basis an overload section can be offered using a full-time faculty member

-· Lastly, department needs can be coupled (Fellowships, PDLs, and other departmental initiatives) to justify a temporary or a CFS faculty position through the annual Stewardship Review process
+· Lastly, department needs can be coupled (Fellowships, PDLs, and other departmental initiatives) to justify a visiting or a CFS faculty position through the annual Stewardship Review process

 Additionally, department chairs and program directors regularly review the needs for developing online versions of courses.
 As needed, they may also review the limiting of student majors admitted into a major in order to balance student demand with faculty resources.